MicrosoftDocs/sql-docs/docs/connect/spark/connector.md

 ### `java.lang.NoClassDefFoundError: com/microsoft/aad/adal4j/AuthenticationException`

 This issue arises from using an older version of the mssql driver (which is now included in this connector) in your hadoop environment.
-If you are coming from using the previous Azure SQL Connector and have manually installed drivers onto that cluster for AAD compatibility, you will need to remove those drivers.
+If you are coming from using the previous Azure SQL Connector and have manually installed drivers onto that cluster for Azure Active Directory (AAD) compatibility, you will need to remove those drivers.

 Steps to fix the issue: